Sudz24/Chat-Analysis/README.md

 # WhatsApp Chat Analyzer

+> #### _"Why not explore your daily WhatsApp chats and have some fun with what we infer?"_

+---

-#### The Python project uses basics of NLP ( Natural Language Processing ) and produces the following results, when your WhatsApp Chat data is given as Input:
+#### This Python project uses the basics of NLP ( Natural Language Processing ) and produces the following results, when your WhatsApp Chat data is given as Input:
 > -  Top 10 Most Used Emojis in the Chat, with their counts.
 > - Most Used Words in the Chat with their counts.
 > - A plot describing the most used words.